 This page lists upcoming events taking place in the St. Monica Church Community and around the Archdiocese of Seattle.
-For information on additional Catholics events, retreats, and programs in the greater Seattle area, we recommend checking out the Archdiocese of Seattle event webpage (archseattle.org/eventslist) and the Catholic event page on the Sacred Heart Radio website (sacredheartradio.org/catholic-events-page).
-Towards the bottom of this page, we've listed some of our parish's weekly and monthly groups and events.
-Click here to jump to the recurring events section.
+For information on additional Catholics events, retreats, and programs in the greater Seattle area, we recommend checking out the Archdiocese of Seattle Event Webpage and the Sacred Heart Radio Event Webpage.
+If you have any questions about this page, please contact Tony Brooks, PA for Communication, 206-232-2900 x.131; tony@stmonicami.org.

 Next Step Pregnancy Services 2025 Gala